 Best time to visit:

-During the spring or summer, but in case you plan to visit during the Christmas, you should not miss Prague´s Christmas Markets – one of the best Christmas markets in the world.
+During the spring, summer or in December (if you do not mind cold weather), Prague´s Christmas Markets are one of the best Christmas markets in the world.

 Spend a day as a local:

 If you would like to spend your day like a local here are few tips: